 1. Sissy Spacek

-John Lennon's father Fred, who had been absent most of Lennon's childhood in the Merchant Navy, reappeared in his life at the height of Beatlemania.
+John Lennon's father Fred, who had been absent most of Lennon's childhood in the Merchant Navy, reappeared, much to Lennon junior's annoyance, at the height of Beatlemania.

 Fred disappeared, resurfacing in 1965 and released a record, "That's My Life," which featured Noel Redding and Mitch Mitchell, who later became the other two-thirds of the Jimi Hendrix Experience.
 John attempted, so the story goes, to have it blocked, resenting his father trying to cash in on his success.
 The song never made the charts but is still around and, due to its rarity, is worth more than many of his son's records.
-Alf later married a 19 year old and had two more sons, but his relationship with John was always rocky.
-However, John phoned his father on his deathbed in 1976 and they made their peace.
+Alf later married a 19-year-old and had two more sons, but his relationship with John was always rocky.
+However, John phoned his father on his deathbed in 1976 and the two Lennons made their peace.

 3. Eddie Murphy